The Literary Arts Fund will provide at least $50 million in support of the nonprofit literary arts field over the next five years, concluding in 2031.

 - Organizations and publishers applying for a general operating grant must first complete an eligibility quiz on Submittable.

-- Literary arts nonprofits wishing to modify their application needed to withdraw their initial submission on Submittable and reapply before the deadline.
+- Literary arts nonprofits wishing to modify their application need to withdraw their initial submission on Submittable and reapply before the deadline.

 - The Literary Arts Fund is not responsible for applications not received by the deadline due to user error.
 Applicants may visit the Submitter Resource Center or contact Submittable for questions about using the platform and technical support.